finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     TransactionPortfoliosApi apiInstance = new TransactionPortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope that the transaction portfolio will be created in.
-    CreateTransactionPortfolioRequest createRequest = new CreateTransactionPortfolioRequest(); // CreateTransactionPortfolioRequest | The definition and details of the transaction portfolio. try {
+    CreateTransactionPortfolioRequest transactionPortfolio = new CreateTransactionPortfolioRequest(); // CreateTransactionPortfolioRequest | The definition and details of the transaction portfolio. try {
-      Portfolio result = apiInstance.createPortfolio(scope, createRequest);
+      Portfolio result = apiInstance.createPortfolio(scope, transactionPortfolio);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling TransactionPortfoliosApi#createPortfolio");